Fire destroys Earleville home; man suffers burns

-EARLEVILLE - Fire ripped through a home in Earleville on Sunday afternoon, sending one man to a regional hospital by helicopter after he suffered burns and displacing the two occupants, according to fire officials.
+EARLEVILLE — An investigation is continuing after a blaze ripped through a home in Earleville over the Labor Day weekend, sending one man to a regional hospital by helicopter after he suffered non-life-threatening burns and displacing the two occupants, according to the Maryland Office of the State Fire Marshal.

-The 911 dispatch came at 12:03 p.m., prompting approximately 60 firefighters with nine volunteer fire companies from Cecil County, Kent County and Delaware to respond to the 200 block of Edgewater Drive in Bay View Estates, a community adjacent to the Elk River, fire officials said.
+One of the homeowners called 911 at 12:01 p.m., prompting approximately 75 firefighters with nine volunteer fire companies from Cecil County, Kent County and Delaware to respond to the 200 block of Edgewater Drive in Bay View Estates, a community adjacent to the Elk River, fire officials said.
 Cecilton Volunteer Fire Co. served as the on-scene command unit, fire officials added.

 "It was pretty much fully involved (when first responders arrived)," CVFC Deputy Chief Jason Reamy told the Cecil Whig.

+The blaze caused an estimated $275,000 in structural damage and destroyed approximately $100,000 of the couple's belongings, according to fire officials.
+Family members are assisting the displaced couple, fire officials reported.

+On Sunday, shortly after the fire, Reamy reported that the preliminary cause of the blaze appeared to be a lawnmower that experienced a mechanical issue.

-A man who lives at that residence had returned a lawnmower to the attached garage, after cutting the grass, and the mower burst into flames a short time later, Reamy reported.
+The man who lives at that residence had returned the lawnmower to the attached garage, after cutting the grass, and the mower burst into flames a short time later and the flames spread to the house, Reamy outlined.

 "The lawnmower had some sort of mechanical issue.
 The homeowner tried to put out the fire with a garden hose.
 He suffered burns to his hands and his legs while doing that.
-I believe he suffered burns to less than 9% of his body," Reamy said, adding that burns are not considered to be life-threatening.
+I believe he suffered burns to less than 9% of his body," Reamy said.

-A Maryland State Police helicopter flew the man from the scene to the Bayview Burn Center in Baltimore, according to Reamy.
+A Maryland State Police helicopter flew the man from the scene to the Bayview Burn Center in Baltimore, according to MOSFM officials.

 Two firefighters — one with Millington Volunteer Fire Co. in Kent County, the other with Middletown Volunteer Fire Co. in Delaware — received medical evaluations at the scene, but they did not need to be transported to the hospital, Reamy reported.